Teen driver accused of killing 1, injuring 2 in Medford charged with DUI

-MEDFORD, Mass.
-(WHDH) – Police said a 17-year-old driver accused of killing one person and injuring two people in Medford on Sunday was under the influence of drugs at the time of the crash.
+MEDFORD, MA (WHDH) - A 17-year-old driver accused of killing one person and injuring two people in Medford on Sunday was under the influence of drugs at the time of the crash, officials said.

 The boy, whose name has not been released, was driving in the area of Spring and Emerald streets at around 4:49 p.m. when he struck and killed 64-year-old Judith Moses of Brookline, according to a spokeswoman for Middlesex District Attorney Marian Ryan’s Office.
 Moses, a realtor, had just shown a condo to a client on Spring Street.

-The teen was driving with a learner’s permit and had not yet obtained a driver’s license.
-Police said a drug recognition expert who responded to the scene determined the driver was under the influence of a drug.
+The teen was driving with a learner’s permit and had not yet obtained a driver’s license, police said.
+A drug recognition expert who responded to the scene determined the driver was under the influence of a drug, police added.

 The boy was charged with operating under the influence causing serious bodily injury, leaving the scene of a motor vehicle accident causing death, operating to endanger and unlicensed operation of a motor vehicle.
 He was arraigned Monday in Cambridge Juvenile Court.